What Is Panama Geisha? The Reality of a Fantasy Bean

-The coffee was lightly scented with the aroma of blueberries while roasting, bursting with bergamot oil upon grinding and tasted like Earl Grey when cupped.
+The coffee smelled like blueberries while roasting, bergamot oil upon grinding and Earl Grey when cupped.
 Six years ago, this phenomenal coffee left me yearning to dive into the world of Geisha (or gesha) coffee.

 SPANISH VERSION: ¿Qué es el Café Geisha?
 La Realidad detrás del Grano Fantasía